Judaism Is Not the Religion of Scripture

 Description

 Note that this article assumes some basic awareness of Biblical history.
 If you need that, I have a summary here.
+All Tanakh references use the Rabbi Rosenberg Translation, except one from the Septuagint in the last section.

-The Tanakh establishes a Covenantal paradox.
-God promises a glorious “New” and “Everlasting Covenant” through which He will restore amity between Himself and mankind (Jer.
-31:31-33, 32:38-41), but also promises wrathful judgment to the Jews for violating the extant Covenant (Deut.
-32:23-27, Zech.
+The Tanakh establishes a prophetic paradox.
+God promises a glorious new and “Everlasting Covenant” through which He will restore amity between Himself and mankind (Jer.
+31:31-33, 32:40), but also promises wrathful judgment to Israel for violating the extant Covenant (Deut.
+32:23-29, Zech.
 11:1-6) – sometimes even concurrently (Ez.
 16:59-63, Mal.
-3:1-4).
-In Deuteronomy, God says that because the Jews made Him jealous with false gods, He would “hide [His] face from them” and make them jealous with a “foolish nation” (Deut.
+3:1-5).
+In Deuteronomy, God says that because Israel made Him jealous with false gods, He would “hide [His] face from them” and make them jealous with a “foolish nation” (Deut.
 32:20-21).
 Many prophecies reiterate this plan to cut off the Jews and blind them as a punishment for disobedience (Deut.
-28:28, Ps.
-69, 118-Is.
-8-Is.
-28, 6:10, 29:9-13) while sparing a “remnant,” a purified core (Is.
-11:11-12, Jer.
+28:28-29, Ps.
+69:23-24, 118:19-23Is.
+8:14-1628:16, 29:9-14, Zech.
+12) while sparing a “remnant,” a purified core (Is.
+11:11-16, Jer.
 23:1-6, Mic.
 5:3-8, 7:15-18, Zeph.
 3:11-13, Zech.
-13:8-9, Joel 2:32; note: this theme primarily developed in relation to the Babylonian exile, but the cited prophecies refer to a post-exilic period).
+13:8-9, Joel 3:5; note: this theme primarily developed in relation to the Babylonian exile, but the cited prophecies refer to a post-exilic period).

-But how could God render His everlasting Covenant with the Jews impossible to keep, and why did He cease to cooperate with it in 30 AD?
+But how could God render His everlasting Covenant with the Jews impossible to keep?
+And why did He cease to cooperate with it in 30 AD?
+Daniel 9 provides one answer.

-Jews may finally protest that scripture never identifies the Messiah as God.
-But Isaiah 9:5, which Maimonides confirms is Messianic, calls the Messiah – an infant – “Mighty God” – a phrase repeated in Isaiah 10 referring to God.
-According to the Talmud, God calls the Messiah His Son in Psalm 2:7.
-According to the Talmud, Jeremiah 23 is also Messianic; in this passage, God first says that “[He Himself] will gather the remnant of [His] flock,” and raise up a king named “God Our Righteousness” (Jer.
-23:3-6).
-He says He will go to the Second Temple and initiate the New Covenant (Mal.
-3:1) making it more glorious than the first (Hag.
-2:9).
-In Zechariah 2, God says, “I am coming… I will live among you and you will know that the Lord Almighty has sent me to you” – suggesting that God will send Himself to live among men.
+Finally, Jews may protest that scripture never calls the Messiah divine.
+But Isaiah 9:5, which the Talmud and Maimonides call Messianic, calls the Messiah – an infant – “Mighty God” – a phrase repeated in Isaiah 10 referring to God.
+Daniel 7 describes the Messiah as a cloud-rider (a term reserved for God) who receives an eternal kingdom over all people; in the Talmud, one rabbi suggests it prophesies the Messiah enthroned beside God.
+Jeremiah 23:3-6, again called Messianic by the Talmud, says His name is “God Is Our Righteousness.”
+In Zechariah 2, God says, “I will dwell among you and you will know that the Lord Almighty has sent me to you” – suggesting that God will send Himself to live among men.
+God says He will visit the Second Temple and initiate the New Covenant (Mal.
+3:1) making that Temple more glorious than the first (Hag.
+2:7-9).

 The General Narrative

 But we can go much further than this.
-The Old Testament is a story without an ending; struggle, bloodshed, promise, hope, but never a conclusion.
+The Tankah is a story without an ending; struggle, bloodshed, promise, hope, but never a conclusion.
 What it’s all about and how it all comes together is inscrutable.
 But the Gospel solves this problem.
 Jesus is the conclusion to the story; and not only this, Jesus also serves as the key which unlocks the meaning of all the scriptures which preceded Him:

 Adam is made from the dust of the earth.
 Jesus is born of a virgin.
 Adam and Eve desire to be gods, so they disobey.
 Jesus is God, yet chooses to obey.
 Adam and Eve take fruit from the tree of life, and through their disobedience, sin and death enter the world.
-Jesus, the “fruit of [Mary’s] womb,” is attached to a tree of death, and through He and Mary’s obedience, sin and death are destroyed.
+Jesus, the “fruit of [Mary’s] womb” (Luke 1:42) is attached to a tree of death, and through He and Mary’s obedience, sin and death are destroyed.
 God tells the snake who tempted Eve that he would strike at the heel of her offspring, but would be crushed.
 Jesus is that offspring – suffering and dying at the hands of the snake, but defeating him in the same stroke.

 Cain makes an imperfect sacrifice and kills his brother, the shepherd, who made a good one.
 The Jewish priests, who sacrifice animals, kill their brother, Jesus, the good shepherd and the perfect sacrifice.
 God commands Abraham to sacrifice his son, but stops him, differentiating Himself from the pagan gods.
 In Jesus, God fully reverses the pagan sacrifices by sacrificing His son, for us.
 Judah sells Joseph, the beloved son of Israel, into slavery for a few silver coins.
 He rises from that state and eventually rescues his 12 brothers and their tribe from famine.
 Judas sells Jesus, the beloved son of God, unto death for a few silver coins.
 He rises from that state and rescues His 12 Apostles and the whole world from death.
 As Jacob clothed himself with wool to receive the firstborn’s blessing from Isaac, Jesus clothes the gentiles with justice to receive grace from the Father.